wooline/react-coat/API.md

 ### ERROR

 A constant defined.
-When the framework catches uncatched errors, it will dispatching the Error action, which can be listened to in the module to focus on handling certain errors, such as reporting to the server.
+When the framework catches uncatched errors, it will dispatching the Error action, which can be subscribed to in the module to focus on handling certain errors, such as reporting to the server.

 ```JS
 declare const ERROR = "@@framework/ERROR";